samccann/samccann.sqlite/README.md

 Please read [CONTRIBUTING](CONTRIBUTING) for details on our code of conduct and the process for submitting pull requests.

-This collection was initially drafted  by assisted AI via Cursor and the claude-4-sonnet model.
+This collection was created through assisted AI via Cursor and the claude-4-sonnet model.

 ## License